eyinjusalako1/gourd/TESTING_INSTRUCTIONS.md

 ### Scenario 1: New Member Journey
 1. Sign up as "looking for fellowship"
+2. Complete preferences onboarding
-2. Browse fellowships
+3. Browse fellowships
-3. Join a fellowship
+4. Join a fellowship
-4. RSVP to an event
+5. RSVP to an event
-5. Send a message in the group chat
+6. Send a message in the group chat
+7. Dismiss a suggestion card

 ### Scenario 2: Leader Journey
 1. Sign up as "leader or church representative"